Spectere/Wadinator/README.md

 There are a number of quirks with older DOS level editors that may cause unexpected results.
 While some of these have been worked around, it's possible that more may crop up as the sample size increases.
 If you run into something like this, please open a GitHub issue and let us know!
+However, please note that invalid data produced by these editors (particularly garbage data in unused bits, likely due to uninitialized memory) can be impossible to distinguish from legitmate Boom/MBF tags.
+This sort of error is far more common on very old WAD files.

 The Wadinator makes no attempt to detect Heretic (or other) WAD files.
 A command line parameter must be specified in order for it to handle these